MultiSafepay/docs/content/payments/methods/pay-later/klarna/user-guide/handling-expired-orders.md

 **Or**

-1. [Create a new order](https://api-docs.multisafepay.com/reference/createorder) > Pay later order > Examples > Klarna redirect.
+1. [Create a new order](https://api-docs.multisafepay.com/reference/createorder) > Pay later order.
+See also Examples > Klarna redirect.
 2. [Ship the order](https://api-docs.multisafepay.com/reference/updateorder) > Ship order.
 3. Send the payment link to the customer.